What are the long-term expectations for returns and allocation models?

 The global economy has reached a turning point as we approach the final quarter of the year.

 For the first time since 2020 major central banks are cutting interest rates.
-The Bank of England and European Central Bank have already begun, with the Federal Reserve expected to make its first move imminently.
+The Bank of England and European Central Bank have already begun, with the Federal Reserve joining them last month.

 This has profound implications for portfolios.
 Making well-timed adjustments in response will be key to the success of insurers’ investment teams over the next few years.